COVID-19: Births, marriages and deaths

 - Council cemeteries in Scartho Road and Cleethorpes have reopened as normal.

-- Funerals are running but only immediate family can attend.
+- Funerals are running and up to 30 mourners can now attend, but people must stay two metres apart from each other unless they are from the same household.
 All visitors must abide by social distancing rules at all times to reduce the risk of spreading the virus.